JakeDahl/blackjackbackend/API_README.md

 - Players act in order: Player 1, Player 2, Player 3, etc.
 - Only the current player can hit, stand, or double down
 - Turn automatically advances after each action

+### Deck Information

+- `cards_remaining`: Number of cards left in the deck (always included in game state)
+- Games use a 6-deck shoe (312 cards total at start)
+- The deck persists across rounds and is only reshuffled when fewer than 52 cards remain
+- Useful for card counting strategies and knowing when deck is running low
+- When the deck is reshuffled, players will see `cards_remaining` jump back to 312

 ### Round Results (per player)